 The Last Supper - by Leonardo Da Vinci

-Specifically, Last Supper depicts the next few seconds in this story after Christ dropped the bombshell that one disciple would betray him before sunrise, and all twelve have reacted to the news with different degrees of horror, anger and shock.
+Specifically, The Last Supper depicts the next few seconds in this story after Christ dropped the bomb shell that one disciple would betray him before sunrise, and all twelve have reacted to the news with different degrees of horror, anger and shock.

 The painting was made using experimental pigments directly on the dry plaster wall and unlike frescos, where the pigments are mixed with the wet plaster, it has not stood the test of time well.
 Even before it was finished there were problems with the paint flaking from the wall and Leonardo had to repair it.
 Over the years it has crumbled, been vandalized bombed and restored.
 Today we are probably looking at very little of the original.

 Much of the recent interest in the painting has centred on the details hidden within the painting, but in directing attention to these 'hidden' details, most people miss the incredible sense of perspective the work displays.
 The sharp angling of the walls within the picture, which lead back to the seemingly distant back wall of the room and the windows that show the hills and sky beyond.
 The type of day shown through these windows adds to the feeling of serenity that rests in the centre of the piece, around the figure of Christ.